nustechnology/technical-notes/rails-why-pure-string-condition-is-not-safe.md

     For example, Client.where("first_name LIKE '%#{params[:first_name]}%'") is not safe.
     See the next section for the preferred way to handle conditions using an array.

 Especially if you're a NUSer, at the first days you got familiar with Rails your trainer always told you that you shouldn't use **pure string conditions** when building a sql query.
-But I'm sure that your trainer did not told you why we shouldn't use it in details, right?
-Have you ever wonder why we should not use it, why it is not safe?
+But your trainer might not tell you why we shouldn't use it in details.
+Do you ever wonder why we should not use it, why it is not safe?
 The problem of  **pure string SQL** (I call **pure string SQL** because in this post we will investigate on many SQL clauses instead of just only **WHERE** clause) is SQL Injections.
 Hacker can make your database go to hell just by some very simple words if you use **pure string SQL** and you do not have any concern about SQL Injections.

-To clarify what I said above, I'll give you some examples to show you how hacker ca make you hurt easily!
+To clarify what I said above, I'll give you some examples to show you how hacker can make you hurt easily!
 And I also tell you how to keep your code safe in these examples.

 ### Injection in **delete_all**